+Title: Decision modelling for economic evaluation of liver transplantation

+Authors: Qu Z, Krauth C, Amelung VE, Kaltenborn A, Gwiasda J, Harries L, Beneke J, Schrem H, Liersch S

 INTRODUCTION

 The improvement of immunosuppression, innovation of splitting technique and growing clinical experience in liver transplantation has increased the utilization of available donor organs and survival rates[1,2], however, the crisis of organ shortage is subsisting.
 In 2013, 5921 livers were donated for transplantation in the U.S., while 12407 patients were waiting for an appropriate donor[3].
-In 2016, 1567 patients received liver grafts while 1704 remained on the waiting list in 8 European countries (4).
+In 2016, 1567 patients received liver grafts while 1704 remained on the waiting list in 8 European countries [4].
 Especially the situation in Germany has been under increasing pressure due to publicly discussed transplant scandals.
-Furthermore, the gap between donated organs and the necessity of transplants has been widening due to regulatory issues highlighting the relevance of public trust (5).
-In 2011, 1191 liver transplantations were performed in Germany but 1792 patients were listed for liver transplantation (6).
-Although living donation and split-liver transplantation have been established to relieve the shortage of organs, the immense demand for liver grafts increases constantly (7–10).
+Furthermore, the gap between donated organs and the necessity of transplants has been widening due to regulatory issues highlighting the relevance of public trust [5].
+In 2011, 1191 liver transplantations were performed in Germany but 1792 patients were listed for liver transplantation [6].
+Although living donation and split-liver transplantation have been established to relieve the shortage of organs, the immense demand for liver grafts increases constantly [7–10].
 Managing this widening gap remains a major challenge ethically as well as economically.
 Decision modelling might provide the tools to overcome these challenges based on real clinical and economic data.

 Due to the scarcity, every available donor liver should be allocated in a manner that maximizes the optimum of utility, urgency and equity.
 Required resources, funding and coverage by health care insurance for transplant systems need reliable information based on validated economic models to support political and practical decisions.
-The recent liver allocation system has been urgency confined in the past two decades and prioritized candidates by the Child-Turcotte-Pugh (CTP) score or Model for End-Stage Liver Disease (MELD) score and its adaptions (11).
-However, MELD score or similar system lack predictive power for short and long term outcome of liver transplantation (12), and also the consideration of utility and transplant benefit.
-In addition, care management interventions and extensive treatment of liver transplant recipients are commonly required and consume considerable financial resources in healthcare (13).
-Therefore, selection and evaluation in this lifesaving procedure is an important topic in health economics (14).
+The recent liver allocation system has been urgency confined in the past two decades and prioritized candidates by the Child-Turcotte-Pugh (CTP) score or Model for End-Stage Liver Disease (MELD) score and its adaptions [11].
+However, MELD score or similar system lack predictive power for short and long term outcome of liver transplantation [12], and also the consideration of utility and transplant benefit.
+In addition, care management interventions and extensive treatment of liver transplant recipients are commonly required and consume considerable financial resources in healthcare [13].
+Therefore, selection and evaluation in this lifesaving procedure is an important topic in health economics [14].

 The economic evaluation involves different aspects of transplantation.
 Evaluations of donor organ quality, recipient characteristics as well as the strategies for organ allocation demand an economically-based decision evaluation.
 The considerations of alternative therapies other than transplantation as well as adequate immunosuppression therapy regimes after transplantation need intensive evaluation.
-In addition, comorbidities and complications play an important role in the estimation of cost-effectiveness of transplantation (13).
+In addition, comorbidities and complications play an important role in the estimation of cost-effectiveness of transplantation [13].

 Decision analytical models combine information from various sources to assess the implications of different decisions and could therefore generalize the evidence from other contexts when local data and studies are unavailable.
-This sets them apart from statistical models (15).
-Furthermore, when the randomized clinical trial could not be performed due to practical or ethical issues, the power of decision analytical models still lies in their ability to generate results without primary data (16).
+This sets them apart from statistical models [15].
+Furthermore, when the randomized clinical trial could not be performed due to practical or ethical issues, the power of decision analytical models still lies in their ability to generate results without primary data [16].
 This review focuses on providing an understanding of decision modelling approaches and their application in liver transplantation.

 WHAT IS DECISION MODELLING?